 An employee declining overtime shall be credited with the overtime worked by the employee accepting or assigned to the overtime for equalization purposes.
+If an employee is unable to be reached by telephone the Employer will leave a message and document the call on a call log.
+An employee who does not return the call within ten (10) minutes will be determined to be unavailable and shall be credited with the amount of overtime worked by the employee accepting or assigned to the overtime.
+If an employee returns the call within ten (10) minutes but the overtime is no longer available, the employee will not be charged with the hours for equalization purposes.
+Local agreements that address employees who are unable to be reached by telephone shall supersede this provision.
 Employees may be passed over in order to comply with the equalization requirements.
 Employees entering established equalization units after the beginning of a six month equalization period shall be credited for equalization purposes with an amount of overtime equal to the maximum amount of credited overtime held by an employee in the same classification in the equalization unit.